quantum-tinkerer/MeanFi/DESIGN.md

 `DensityCoordinates` lists requested real-space entries. `DensityResult` stores those values and available observables/diagnostics.
 Missing entries are unknown;
 missing metadata is `None`.
 No calculation is performed solely to fill a result field.
-Read energies from result properties; `trial_internal_energy` and `trial_free_energy` independently evaluate a trial density against a supplied model and require all entries used by that contraction. `SCFResult` adds the input correction, convergence status and iteration history.
+Read energies from result properties; `evaluate_internal_energy` and `evaluate_free_energy` calculate energies from a model and density, requiring all entries used by that contraction. `SCFResult` adds the input correction, convergence status and iteration history.
 Its correction reproduces its density; applying `model.mean_field` to that density gives the next correction, equal only at self-consistency.